This salt dough ornament recipe is so easy to make and allows you to create this handprint Santa salt dough ornament that is perfect for gift-giving.

 They make great gifts, especially for grandparents who love things their grandkids make for them.

-A fun way to make lasting memories is by using our easy salt dough recipe to make an adorable Santa salt dough ornament to treasure forever!
+A fun way to make lasting memories is using our easy salt dough recipe to make an adorable Santa salt dough ornament to treasure forever!

 I especially love this handprint version that I can look at each year to remember just how small they once were.